ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-1.md

 ### Time for an example

 Interested?
-I sure hope so since I think it's time for an example!
-To get started, create a throwaway directory somewhere, a virtual environment, and install mypy (mypyc actually comes with the mypy package).
+I sure hope so since it's time for an example!
+To get started, create a throwaway directory somewhere, a virtual environment, and install mypy.
 As of writing I'm using mypy 0.931 on Ubuntu 20.04.03 with CPython 3.8.5.

-Next, let's take a look at the code we'll soon compile.
+Next, let's take a look at the code[^5] we'll soon compile.
 It's a simple program that bruteforces its way to find all of the factor pairs for a given product.
-The main reason why I chose this example is because it's very dear to my heart, the first "serious" program I wrote while learning Python was this[^4].
-It was a rewrite of the same logic I originally wrote in code.org's app lab many years ago.
+I mostly chose this example because it's very dear to my heart.
+It was the "serious" program I wrote while learning Python[^4].
+I originally wrote the same logic in code.org's app lab many years ago.

-Save the following code[^5] as a file.

 ```python3
 import time